 A person must contribute unique expertise, opinions, and viewpoints on homeless issues.
-Where a potential Council member represents a coalition, consortium, association, neighborhood group, or voluntary organization, the nominee must represent to the Council the group's mission, in addition to the various viewpoints personally held by the nominee.
+Where a potential Council member represents a coalition, consortium, association, neighborhood group, or voluntary organization, the nominee must represent to the Council the group's mission.
+The nominee must also represent to the Council the various viewpoints personally held by the nominee.